Are You Ready for MICA Bunion Treatment? (Updated 2024)

 During your consultation, our surgeon will review your bilateral standing x-rays with you and advise on the best treatment option for your type of bunion deformity.
 We will answer your questions and address any concerns during your consultation.
 There is no need for a referral from a family doctor as this is a private cosmetic orthopaedic procedure.

-MICA is an innovative, technologically advanced cosmetic orthopaedic procedure and offers patients a choice from traditional bunion surgery.
+MICA is an innovative, technologically advanced cosmetic orthopaedic procedure that offers patients a choice from traditional bunion surgery.
+Imagine getting back to your favourite activities in as little as 2 days after surgery.
+Contact us to book your consultation today!

 (888) 888-4250 Contact Us